Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 - [Chest CT dataset](https://drive.google.com/file/d/1IGXUgZ7NQCwsix57cdSgr-iYErevqETO/view?usp=sharing)
 - [Abdomen CT dataset](https://drive.google.com/file/d/1d8Scm3q-kHTqr_-KfnXH0rPnCgKld2Iy/view?usp=sharing)

-Note: these DICOM datasets were converted to DICOM from Medical Decathlon training and validation mages & may be used for the referenced examples later in this document.
+Note: these DICOM datasets were converted to DICOM from Medical Decathlon training and validation images and may be used for the referenced examples later in this document.

 ### Upload DICOM Datasets